-nitrate levels by about one-third - from about 11 ppm to 7 ppm.
-After their second easement, a 20-acre RIM enrollment in 2010, testing showed Well 14's nitrate levels between 4 ppm and 5 ppm - roughly half of the original levels.
+The Piepgras brothers' first easement, a 40-acre CREP enrollment seeded with native grasses in 2006, cut Well 14's nitrate levels by about onethird - from about 11 ppm to 7 ppm.
+After their second easement, a 20-acre RIM enrollment in 2010, testing showed Well 14's nitrate levels between 4 ppm and 5 ppm.
 Over the course of a year, nitrate levels now average 6 ppm to 8 ppm.